 Life events like having a baby can impact your pelvic floor muscles and lead to symptoms of pelvic floor weakness.
 But pelvic floor issues are not an inevitable part of life.

 The Local Maternity and Neonatal System (LMNS) are working to develop Perinatal Pelvic Health Services across Kent and Medway.
-For those who experience more common symptoms of pelvic health conditions, such as urinary leaks, we will offer three levels of treatment and support.
+The service will offer three levels of treatment and support:

 For more common symptoms of pelvic health conditions, we will offer a class with specialist pelvic health physiotherapists to discuss symptoms, strategies and treatment.